-- During Period C and Period D the Developer will be allowed to switch ramps, switch traffic, hang beams, or perform similar significant operations. - Where continuous Frontage Roads are in operation during construction, no entrance or exit ramp shall be closed for more than a day without providing a temporary ramp. - No more than one lane of a Frontage Road shall be closed in each direction, except during Period D when a continuous lane must remain open. - b) General Purpose Lane Closures: IH 35E Loop 12 to North of IH 635 - A minimum of five General Purpose Lanes in each direction must remain in service during Period A and Period B with the current Frontage Road accessibility. - A minimum of four General Purpose Lanes in each direction must remain in service during Period C and Period D. - The existing HOV lane operations in each direction must remain in operation during Peak Periods.
-Closure of the HOV lanes outside of the Peak Periods must be coordinated with the Dallas Area Rapid Transit. - Existing entrance and exit ramp access must be maintained to cross streets at all times. - During Period C and Period D the Developer will be allowed to switch ramps, switch traffic, hang beams, or perform similar significant operations. - c) Connectors - If Limited Access Highway to Limited Access Highway connectors are proposed for closure, a connector closure request shall be prepared and submitted to TxDOT for Approval prior to closure of the connector.
-The connector closure request shall demonstrate the need for the closure relative to construction staging and provide supporting traffic analysis indicating detour routing, capacity analysis and proposed improvements along the detour route(s) and other impacted roads to accommodate the additional traffic. - The Dallas Parkway and Inwood Road facilities in the vicinity of the intersection of IH 635 with the DNT shall remain fully operational during Period A, Period B, and Period C. Limited closures may be allowed during Period D. - Closure of the IH 635 and DNT loop ramps shall be limited to Period D. A connector closure request shall be prepared and submitted to TxDOT for Approval prior to closure of a loop ramp. - d) Additional Constraints during the DB phase: The Project scheduling and phasing shall also take account of: - Existing Frontage Roads Once construction begins on a section of a Frontage Road, the Developer has 180 days to complete or restore to existing capacity including driveways and intersecting roads.
+- Periods C and D will be allowed to switch ramps, switch traffic, hang beams, or similar significant operations. - Where continuous Frontage Roads are in operation during construction, no entrance or exit ramp shall be closed for more than a day without providing a temporary ramp. - No more than one lane of a Frontage Road shall be closed in each direction, except during Period D when a continuous lane must remain open. - b) General Purpose Lane Closures: IH 35E Loop 12 to North of IH 635 - A minimum of five General Purpose Lanes in each direction must remain in service during Period A and B with the current Frontage Road accessibility. - A minimum of four General Purpose Lanes in both directions must remain in service during Period D. - A minimum of four General Purpose Lanes in each direction must remain in service during Band C times. - The existing HOV lane operations in both directions must remain in operation during Peak Periods.
+Closure of the HOV lanes outside of the Peak Periods must be coordinated with the Dallas Area Rapid Transit. - Existing entrance and exit ramp access must be maintained to cross streets at all times. - Periods C and D will be allowed to switch ramps, switch traffic, hang beams, or similar significant operations. - c) Connectors - If Limited Access Highway to Limited Access Highway connectors are proposed for closure, a connector closure request shall be prepared and submitted to TxDOT for Approval prior to closure of the connector.
+The connector closure request shall demonstrate the need for the closure relative to construction staging and provide supporting traffic analysis indicating detour routing, capacity analysis and proposed improvements along the detour route(s) and other impacted roads to accommodate the additional traffic. - The Dallas Parkway and Inwood Road facilities in the vicinity of the intersection of IH 635 with the DNT shall remain fully operational during periods Periods A, B, and C. Limited closures may be allowed during Period D. - Closure of the IH 635 and DNT loop ramps shall be limited to Period D. A connector closure request shall be prepared and submitted to TxDOT for Approval prior to closure of a loop ramp. - Additional Constraints during the DB phase: The Project scheduling and phasing shall also take account of: - Existing Frontage Roads Once construction begins on a section of a Frontage Road, the Developer has 180 days to complete or restore to existing capacity including driveways and intersecting roads.
 A section of a Frontage Road is defined as a portion of the Frontage Road on one side of IH 635 between successive cross streets.
 The cross streets are shown in Table 18-1A.